By the end of this section, you will be able to:

 Most traits are controlled by multiple genes, but some traits are controlled by one gene.
 A characteristic like cleft chin, for example, is influenced by a single gene from each parent.
 In this example, we will call the gene for cleft chin “B,” and the gene for smooth chin “b.”
 Cleft chin is a dominant trait, which means that having the dominant allele either from one parent (Bb) or both parents (BB) will always result in the phenotype associated with the dominant allele.
 When someone has two copies of the same allele, they are said to be homozygous for that allele.
 When someone has a combination of alleles for a given gene, they are said to be heterozygous.
 For example, smooth chin is a recessive trait, which means that an individual will only display the smooth chin phenotype if they are homozygous for that recessive allele (bb).

-Imagine that a woman with a cleft chin mates with a man with a smooth chin.
-What type of chin will their child have?
+Imagine that a person with a cleft chin mates with a person with a smooth chin.
+What type of chin will their offspring have?
 The answer to that depends on which alleles each parent carries.
-If the woman is homozygous for cleft chin (BB), her offspring will always have cleft chin.
-It gets a little more complicated, however, if the mother is heterozygous for this gene (Bb).
-Since the father has a smooth chin—therefore homozygous for the recessive allele (bb)—we can expect the offspring to have a 50% chance of having a cleft chin and a 50% chance of having a smooth chin (Figure 3.5).
+If the person with a cleft is homozygous for cleft chin (BB), their offspring will always have cleft chin.
+It gets a little more complicated, however, if the person is heterozygous for this gene (Bb).
+Since the other person has a smooth chin—therefore homozygous for the recessive allele (bb)—we can expect the offspring to have a 50% chance of having a cleft chin and a 50% chance of having a smooth chin (Figure 3.5).

 So far, we have discussed traits that involve just one gene, but few human characteristics are controlled by a single gene.
 Most traits are polygenic: controlled by more than one gene.
 Height is one example of a polygenic trait, as are skin color and weight.